ilyagr/diffedit3/README.md

 ## Shorter-term TODOs and known bugs

 ### If the file is deleted on the right side, the tool will write an empty file in its place when saving.
 It should not do that.

+### Toggling options like line-wrapping, collapse of similar regions, or the right pane loses the CodeMirror viewport and selection

+This is because the editor needs to be recreated to avoid CodeMirror5 bugs.
+The cursor position is preserved.

+### A "focused single-file" view would be nice.

+It would increase the editor height to the entire window.